Dear reader of ADxS.org, please excuse the disruption.

 = 1.3 times the risk

-3.6% of those affected by chronic rhinosinusitis who had undergone endoscopic sinus surgery were taking ADHD medication, compared to 2% of those not affected.
+3.6% of persons with ADHD who had undergone endoscopic sinus surgery were taking ADHD medications, compared to 2% of those not affected.
 Antidepressant use was also roughly doubled at 22.1 % compared to 11.3 %.18

 8.2.
 Upper respiratory diseases in adults - 33.7 % (compared to 15.2 %)